GrantBirki/dotfiles/README.md

 > This will symlink all the defined files in the `script/install` script and backup your current dotfiles so they can be recovered later if something is not working correctly

+If anything goes wrong, you can always run `script/restore` to roll back your original dotfiles

 ## Table of Contents 📚

 - [dotfiles](./dotfiles/)